flexcyon/docs-en/docs/credits/page-1.md

 title: Tools and Software
 ---

-The following tools and software were indispensible in the making of the theme and its documentation.
+The following tools and software were indispensable in the making of the theme and its documentation.

 ### Base application

 - Obsidian

 ### Web Showcase

 - Obsidian Share Note plugin

 ### Web Technologies

 - CSS

 - SCSS

 ### Text Editors

 - Vim

 - VS Code

 ### Version Control

 - Git

 - GitHub

 ### Documentation

 - MkDocs

   - and the awesome ecosystem built around it

 - Material for MkDocs

 - ReadTheDocs

 - Giscus